Motion by mean curvature in interacting particle systems: Checking the conditions

 \section{Checking the conditions}

+Since (G0) is based on an observation on all the particle systems considered, it is satisfied trivially.
 Recall that (G5) $g$ is strictly increasing on $[0,1]$ holds in all our examples and (G4) is a consequence of (G1), (G2) and (G3).
 That is, it suffices to check (G1)-(G3).